-This work was supported in part by the European Commission project WIP and the national projects RNRT Airnet and 01ED540 PENED.
-We thank Marcelo Dias De Amorim for his help during the definition of our problem, and Frédéric Delvalle for the cover's original drawing.
+This work was supported in part by the European Commission IST project WIP (no. 27402) and the national projects RNRT AIRNET (no. 01205) and PENED (no. 01ED540) PENED.
+We thank Marcelo Dias De Amorim for his help during the definition of our problem, and Frédéric Delvalle for the open page's original drawing.
 We are also grateful to the anonymous reviewers for their accurate and inspirational comments and suggestions.